-The scallions bring the two kinds of cheese together to enhance the flavor without overpowering it.
+The scallions combine the two kinds of cheese to enhance the flavor without overpowering it.

-- You can omit the scallions if you wish.
-Or replace them with chives, Use a lot less, however, as they are much more pungent in flavor.
+You can omit the scallions if you wish.
+Or replace them with chives.
+Use a lot less, as they are much more pungent in flavor.

 We enjoyed them with Pomegranate Martinis.
 The sweetness of the martini balanced well against the cheese.
 A chilled glass of Chardonnay is perfect as well.